TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/51 - Colossians/Colossians 3/Colossians 3.21.md

 ---

-Fathers, provoke not your children, that they be not discouraged.
+Fathers, don't provoke your children, so that they won't be discouraged.